By Madeline Klein on June 7, 2021 in Travel

 1. Keep them in a carrier

 Cats like to feel secure, so a carrier can be a great way to help them feel comfortable in the car.
 The carrier will also help keep them as safe as possible on your journey.
-You can test out different places to keep the carrier to see what your cat prefers.
+You can test out different places to keep the carrier to see which your cat prefers.
 One option may be to set them on the floor of the passenger’s seat.
 It’s close to you and a little more enclosed for them.

 2. Update their tags and microchips